danu20002/clgBuddy-app/README.md

 # my Tech App

-code is only accesed by the owner
+code is only accessed by the owner